 The Longmire Property was constructed in 2005 and consists of 231,720 net rentable square feet across 31 buildings and is situated on an approximately 15.3-acre site.
 The Longmire Property features three different floor plans and is comprised of 200 one-, two-, and three-bedroom apartment homes.
 The apartments units average 1,159 square feet with an average monthly rent of \$1,262 as of April 11, 2022.
 Apartment amenities at the Longmire Property include club house, 24-hour fitness center, swimming pool, picnic and grilling area, sport court, dog park and gated access.
-As of June 30, 2022, the Longmire Property was 98% leased.
+As of May 31, 2023, the Longmire Property was 93% leased and occupied.